kagehq/brail/README.md

 ## Contributing

 PRs welcome!
-To add an adapter, run `npx create-br-adapter` and publish to npm as `br-adapter-<name>`.
+To add an adapter, run `npm create br-adapter` and publish to npm.

 ## License